-SLPP packets are generated only on switches that are configured with SLPP - for example ERS 5000 Series or ERS 8300.
-The ERS 3500 switches do not support SLPP.
-When you enable SLPP Guard on an ERS 3500, the switch must be connected to another Avaya switch that supports SLPP and SLPP must be enabled on that switch.
+SLPP packets are generated only on switches that are configured with SLPP.
+SLPP is not supported on this switch.
+When you enable SLPP Guard, the switch must be connected to another Avaya switch that supports SLPP and that has SLPP enabled.